jwodder/javaproperties/README.rst

 module — though, for recovering Java addicts, it also includes a ``Properties`` class intended to match the behavior of |propclass|_ as much as is Pythonically possible.

+Also included are three command-line programs for basic manipulation of ``.properties`` files (getting & setting values, etc.) as well as converting to & from the much more widely-supported JSON format.

 Installation